cwendorf/Sourcebook/EASI/data-analysis/standardized.md

 ### Computing Standardized Scores

-Type the following to create a new variable vector containing the standardized scores.
+Create a new variable vector containing the standardized scores.

 ```{r}
 zOutcome <- scale(Outcome)
 ```

-Type the following to create and display a the data set.
+Create and display the data set in a frame.

 ```{r}
 construct(Outcome, trOutcome, zOutcome)